berayboztepe/Categorical_Classification/README.md

 # Results for VGG16 Model

 The model training has begun.
-This is the result of first epoch.
-Validation loss and accuracy is very low at the beginning.
+This is the result of the first epoch.
+Validation loss and accuracy are very low at the beginning.

 ![first epoch](https://user-images.githubusercontent.com/44292203/118889703-c79b1c00-b8fd-11eb-8510-d68c75a897be.PNG)